fabridamicelli/echoes/README.md

 ```

 ## Contributing
 Any feedback on bugs, suggestions, problems?
-Just open an issue, I'll very soon back to you.
+Just open an issue, I'll get back to you very soon.

 ## References